-A partial eclipse of the Sun will occur on Friday July 13th 2018.
-It will be visible from the easternmost part of Wilkes Land in Antarctica, the southern tip of New Zealand and the southernmost parts of South Australia and Tasmania.
-This eclipse is not visible from the United Kingdom.
+A partial eclipse of the Sun occurred on Friday July 13th 2018.
+It was visible from the easternmost part of Wilkes Land in Antarctica, the southern tip of New Zealand and the southernmost parts of South Australia and Tasmania.
+This eclipse was not visible from the United Kingdom.

-A total eclipse of the Moon will occur on Friday July 27th 2018.
-It will be visible in its entirety from the Indian Ocean region, westernmost China, India, the Middle East, central Asia, Turkey and the eastern half of Africa.
-Most of Australia, the Philippines, Indonesia, most of China, western Africa and most of Europe will see the total phase of the eclipse.
-Some of the total phase of the eclipse is visible from the United Kingdom as the Moon rises during the umbral part of the eclipse.
-In York, the Moon rises at 21:04 BST, approximately halfway between the start of the total phase at 20:30 BST and the middle of the total phase at 21:22 BST.
-The Moon will rise in a totally-eclipsed state and we will see about three quarters of the total phase of the eclipse.
+A total eclipse of the Moon occurred on Friday July 27th 2018.
+This lunar eclipse exhibited the longest duration of totality of 103.6 minutes in the 21st century.
+It was visible in its entirety from the Indian Ocean region, westernmost China, India, the Middle East, central Asia, Turkey and the eastern half of Africa.
+Most of Australia, the Philippines, Indonesia, most of China, western Africa and most of Europe saw the total phase of the eclipse.
+Some of the total phase of the eclipse was visible from the United Kingdom as the Moon rose during the umbral part of the eclipse.
+In York, the Moon rose at 21:04 BST, approximately halfway between the start of the total phase at 20:30 BST and the middle of the total phase at 21:22 BST.
+The Moon rose in a totally-eclipsed state and we saw about three quarters of the total phase of the eclipse.

-A partial eclipse of the Sun will occur on Saturday August 11th 2018.
-It will be visible in its entirety from north-easternmost parts of Canada, Greenland, Iceland, northern Scotland, Scandinavia except Denmark, most of Russia except the south-western and eastern parts, and central Asia.
-In the United Kingdom, this eclipse is visible from the northernmost parts of Scotland, the Orkney Islands and the Shetland Islands as a very small partial eclipse with an obscuration of less than 1.8%.
-The eclipse will last 30 to 40 minutes with maximum obscuration occurring at around 9:49 BST.
-The eclipse is not visible from the remainder of the UK.
+A partial eclipse of the Sun occurred on Saturday August 11th 2018.
+It was visible in its entirety from north-easternmost parts of Canada, Greenland, Iceland, northern Scotland, Scandinavia except Denmark, most of Russia except the south-western and eastern parts, and central Asia.
+In the United Kingdom, this eclipse was visible from the northernmost parts of Scotland, the Orkney Islands and the Shetland Islands as a very small partial eclipse with an obscuration of less than 1.8%.
+The eclipse lasted 30 to 40 minutes with maximum obscuration occurring at around 9:49 BST.
+This eclipse was not visible in Grove.

 Further information on all the eclipses in 2018 can be found on the Eclipses Online web pages.
 This web site provides information on both solar and lunar eclipses in the period from 1501 CE to 2100 CE.
 Global circumstances of both solar and lunar eclipses are provided as well as local circumstances of the solar eclipses based on a gazetteer of approximately 1500 locations worldwide.
 Eclipses for next year, 2019, are also available.

-Saturn rises in the south-eastern sky about two hours before midnight.
-It reaches opposition on Wednesday June 27th and lies in the constellation of Sagittarius where it will remain for the remainder of 2018.
-Saturn brightens somewhat from +0.2 at the start of the month to +0.0 at the end of June.
-It lies 1.6° south of the full moon on Friday June 1st and 1.8° south of the full moon on Thursday June 28th.
+Saturn rises in the south-eastern sky during the mid-afternoon and is visible in the southern sky in evening twilight.
+It lies in the constellation of Sagittarius where it will remain for the remainder of 2018.
+Saturn fades slightly from magnitude +0.4 at the start of the month to +0.5 at the end of September.
+It lies 2° south of the waxing gibbous moon on Monday September 17th.

-Neptune is visible in the morning twilight sky for observers with a small telescope.
-It rises in the eastern sky about an hour or so after midnight.
-Neptune lies in the constellation of Aquarius approximately 4.7° to the east of the 4th magnitude star Lambda Aquarii.
-It starts its retrograde loop on Tuesday June 19th.
-It is a bluish object whose magnitude remains at +7.9 for the whole of June.
+Neptune is visible all night long for observers with a small telescope.
+It rises in the eastern sky around sunset as it moves towards opposition on Friday September 7th.
+Neptune lies in the constellation of Aquarius approximately 3.1° to the east of the 4th magnitude star Lambda Aquarii.
+It is a bluish object whose magnitude remains at +7.8 for the whole of September.
 It can be visible with good binoculars under optimum conditions.
 However, please note, that it can be difficult to distinguish Neptune from other stellar objects of a similar magnitude.

-Pluto lies in the north-eastern part of the constellation of Sagittarius and is visible in the south-eastern sky having risen an hour or so before midnight.
+Pluto lies in the north-eastern part of the constellation of Sagittarius having risen during the late-afternoon.
+It is visible with large amateur-sized telescopes in the southern part of the sky after twilight.
 Strictly speaking, this is a dwarf planet as it was demoted from the ranks of the "bona-fide" planets in 2006.
 I have to confess that I was one of those astronomers that voted for its demotion at the International Astronomical Union General Assembly in Prague!
-At magnitude +14.5, you will need a much more serious telescope to find this remote member of the Solar System.
+At magnitude +14.6, you will need a much more serious telescope to find this remote member of the Solar System.

-No other significant meteor showers visible from our latitudes are active this month.
+There are no significant meteor showers active during September.
+The next shower exhibiting moderate numbers of fast meteors with long trains is the Orionids at the end of the third week of October.
 Further information on these and other meteor showers occurring during 2018 can be found at the International Meteor Organization and their 2018 Meteor Shower Calendar.